Lautsänger Journey — wired headphones, fitted with Lautsänger Components

 Dolby

-Dolby did not build theaters.
-Dolby developed a way of processing sound that transformed what existing theaters could deliver.
+Dolby did not build theaters or home stereos.
+Dolby developed a sound standard that transformed what existing equipment could deliver.

 Lautsänger

 The product is the modification.
 Not the hardware.
-A scientist building what the science demands.
+A developed solution to a hidden problem.

 What it is

-A MEZE 99 Neo, modified for two-force sound.
+A MEZE 99 Neo, modified to restore the second half of sound.

-The Journey starts as a MEZE 99 Neo — closed-back, ear-enclosing, medium-soft cushions, a self-adjusting headband that disappears at the four-hour mark.
+The Journey starts as a MEZE 99 Neo — closed-back, ear-enclosing, medium-soft cushions, a self-adjusting headband that disappears as the hours go on.
 We open it.
-Cymatic Organs are installed near the drivers and the unit is resealed by hand at the manufactory in Hirschhorn am Neckar.
+Lautsänger Components are installed near the drivers and the unit is resealed by hand at the Lautsänger manufactory in Hirschhorn am Neckar.

-• Wired only — pure analog signal, no Bluetooth processing.
+• Wired only — no Bluetooth codec, no wireless compression.

-• 1.5 m thread Kevlar OFC cable with mic and remote.
+• 1.5 m Kevlar-reinforced OFC cable with mic and remote.

 • 6.3 mm gold-plated jack adapter included.